 Keep this mixture away from children, pets, and food prep areas.
 Only apply borax bait in areas that your family and pets won't come into contact with.
 While this natural substance is not carcinogenic, borax should not be ingested or inhaled.
 Wear a mask when you apply the mixture and avoid inhaling it at all times.
 Accidental ingestion of small amounts is not very serious, but repeated ingestion can cause digestive problems and even organ damage.
 This is most likely if pets have repeated access to sweetened borax bait.
 The danger is more severe if you are using pure boric acid rather than natural borax.

 Baking Soda and Sugar

-Another fairly effective roach bait can also be created by blending ordinary kitchen baking soda and sugar.
+Another fairly effective roach bait can also be created by blending equal amounts of ordinary kitchen baking soda and sugar.
 Sprinkle the combined mixture over surfaces where you want to bait the roaches—or set a small dish of the combined mixture in the target area—and wait for the roaches to consume it.
 While not as fast-working as borax bait, it will do the job if applied repeatedly over time.

 A common substance for organic gardeners combatting slugs and snails, diatomaceous earth (DE) is a talcum-like pulverized silica stone that contains fossilized remains of marine phytoplankton.
 When sprinkled on an insect with a hard exoskeleton, the substance punctures the body and causes the insect to dry out and die.